Finally We Know How COVID Vaccines Impacted Periods

 After reviewing the reports, the Medicines and Healthcare products Regulatory Agency (MHRA) said it "does not support a link" between COVID vaccines and the symptoms.
 In response, the Royal College of Obstetricians and Gynaecologists called for more research.

-Today, that research comes from Natural Cycles (which is approved by the FDA (Food and Drug Administration) as contraception in the United States and costs £49.99 a year in the UK).
-It will doubtless be the first of many published studies but as with many aspects of women’s health, there is a lack of data on menstruation because in the UK the NHS does not collect information about women’s periods in a centralised way.
+Today, that research comes from Natural Cycles (which is approved by the FDA (Food and Drug Administration) as contraception in the United States and costs $140 a year in Australia).
+It will doubtless be the first of many published studies but as with many aspects of women’s health, there is a lack of data on menstruation.
 The most easily available and large-scale numbers come from period tracker apps, which is why they are first to report back.

 Published today in the journal Obstetrics & Gynecology (known as The Green Journal), Natural Cycles research has analysed the menstrual cycles of nearly 4,000 US-based Natural Cycles users to determine if the COVID-19 vaccines changed cycle length or period length.
 It did not look at the suspected and reported side effects mentioned above.